IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/SNOOCPOperator5.png)

-    The install process will take a few minutes.
+    The installation process takes a few minutes.
 Do not continue until you see the message: **Installed operator: ready for use**.

     ![](_attachments/SNOOCPOperator6.png)

 ### Install the watsonx Assistant for Z Operator (for OpenSearch)
-21. In your command prompt or terminal window, create a new namespace called **wxa4z-byos** in the OpenShift cluster.
+21. In your command prompt or terminal window, create a new namespace called **wxa4z-byos** in the Red Hat OpenShift cluster.

     ```
     oc create namespace wxa4z-byos